kktt007/note/temp.md

 refer
 to look at a book or similar record in order to find information and help:
+- refer to somebody/something (as something)
+to mention or speak about someone or something
+- to look at something or ask a person for information

 boom --
 a sudden increase in trade and economic activity; a period of wealth and success